OutSystems/docs-product/src/setup-infra-platform/setup/unattended-install/config-tool-ref.md

 :   Deploys all the successfully prepared modules from your current Platform Server version to the latest version, except for those modules already deployed in the latest version.
 Read more about this feature in [Modules deployment step during Platform Server upgrade](../../upgrade/upgrade-platform-module-deploy.md).

-Note:  In order to execute properly in integrated authentication scenarios, this command requires passing the integrated authentication password with the `/WithWindowsAuthentication` parameter.
+Note:  In order to execute properly in integrated authentication scenarios, this requires passing the integrated authentication password with the `/WithWindowsAuthentication` parameter.

+`/GenerateTemplates`

+:   Generates server configuration file (`.hsconf`) templates for each supported database engine in `Platform Server\docs`.

+Note: This cannot be used with other parameters.

 `/GetDeploymentZones`

 :   Lists the configured deployment zones for the current installation.
 The data is presented in JSON format, limited to the relevant settings that can be manipulated with `/ModifyDeploymentZone`, namely: the Configuration Name and Address, and its Enable HTTPS status.

-Note:  In order to execute properly in integrated authentication scenarios, this command requires passing the integrated authentication password with the `/WithWindowsAuthentication` parameter.
+Note:  In order to execute properly in integrated authentication scenarios, this requires passing the integrated authentication password with the `/WithWindowsAuthentication` parameter.

-`/GenerateTemplates`

-:   Generates server configuration file (`.hsconf`) templates for each supported database engine in `Platform Server\docs`.
+This cannot be used with other parameters.

 `/GetSerial`

 :   Prints the serial number of this installation.

-Note:  In order to execute properly in integrated authentication scenarios, this command requires passing the integrated authentication password with the `/WithWindowsAuthentication` parameter.
+Note: In order to execute properly in integrated authentication scenarios, this requires passing the integrated authentication password with the `/WithWindowsAuthentication` parameter.
+This cannot be used with other parameters.

 `/InstallServiceCenter`

 :   Forces the Service Center installation to run after finishing Configuration Tool.

-Note:  In order to execute properly in integrated authentication scenarios, this command requires passing the integrated authentication password with the `/WithWindowsAuthentication` parameter.
+Note:  In order to execute properly in integrated authentication scenarios, this requires passing the integrated authentication password with the `/WithWindowsAuthentication` parameter.

 `/InstallSystemComponents`

 :   Forces the System Components installation or upgrade to run after applying the configuration settings.

-Note:  In order to execute properly in integrated authentication scenarios, this command requires passing the integrated authentication password with the `/WithWindowsAuthentication` parameter.
+Note:  In order to execute properly in integrated authentication scenarios, this requires passing the integrated authentication password with the `/WithWindowsAuthentication` parameter.

 `/ModifyDeploymentZone <deployment_zone_name> <deployment_zone_address> [<enable_https>]`

 :   Modifies the Address and/or Enable HTTPS settings of a Deployment Zone.

- In order to execute properly in integrated authentication scenarios, this command requires passing the integrated authentication password with the `/WithWindowsAuthentication` parameter.

     `<deployment_zone_name>` is the Deployment Zone that you want to modify; this argument is case insensitive (for example "GLOBAL" will map to "Global").